ethereum/populus/docs/overview.rst

       Populus

     Options:
-      -p, --project DIRECTORY  Specify a populus project directory to be used.
+      -p, --project PATH  Specify a populus project directory -l, --logging TEXT  Specify the logging level.
+Allowed values are DEBUG/INFO or their numeric equivalents 10/20
+      -v, --version       Show the version and exit.
       -h, --help          Show this message and exit.

     Commands:
       chain          Manage and run ethereum blockchains.